thoriumrabbit/CO3009_MCU_PROJECT-1/README.md

 # TRAFFIC LIGHT CONTROL ASSIGNMENT
 # Microcontroller - Microprocessor ASSIGNMENT

+Contribute by me, Phan Minh Toàn and Lê Tử Quân
 ## Button declaration
 - A0 		A0_BTN_PED		BTN_PED_INDEX
 - A1 		A1_BTN_SELECT	BTN_SELECT_INDEX